ZeyadAttia5/Tetris/README.md

 ### License

-This Tetris game is open-source and available under the [MIT License](license_link).
+This Tetris game is open-source and available under the [GPL v3 License]([license_link](https://www.gnu.org/licenses/gpl-3.0.en.html)).
 Feel free to use, modify, and distribute it as you see fit.